1035 South York Road, Suite C,

 Contact Our DuPage County Work Injury Attorneys for Third-Party Claims

 If you have been injured while working, you will not only need to take steps to ensure that you receive the proper workers' compensation benefits, but you may also need to find out whether you have a case against a third party.
-At Kaiser Hafezi Law, we have extensive experience handling work injury claims, including third-party liability cases.
+At Kaiser Law, we have extensive experience handling work injury claims, including third-party liability cases.
 We can help you understand your best options for pursuing compensation, and we will fight to protect your rights and interests during your case.
 Contact our Elk Grove Village workplace injury lawyers today at 630-233-9946 to set up a complimentary consultation and get the legal help you need.

 Source: